cepdnaclk/e16-4yp-Automated-Protein-Function-Prediction/README.md

 This project will develop computational methods based on machine learning that can directly predict the set of GO terms for a given protein including models that can directly extract protein-function associations from biomedical literature.
 This accurate annotation of protein functions is the key to understanding life at the molecular level and has great biomedical and pharmaceutical implications

-## Expected Outcomes
+[comment]: # "## Expected Outcomes"

-* Implement algorithms for representation of biological protein data into computer representable form and implement efficient classification algorithms for protein function prediction.
+[comment]: # "* Implement algorithms for representation of biological protein data into computer representable form and implement efficient classification algorithms for protein function prediction."
-* Implement a model for accurate and efficient protein function prediction.
+[comment]: # "* Implement a model for accurate and efficient protein function prediction."

 [comment]: # "Dissemination of findings with a publication."
 [comment]: # "A public web-server (if time permits)"